AutoxingTech/simple_publisher_crash/README.md

 Sometimes the memory usage soars and cause program crash.

 I created this simple program, and successfully reproduced it.
+When run `rostopic echo /my_alerts`, it will eat up all memory.

 **NOTE: It only happens with GCC release version**: